MileHacker Logo

 Cultural Sensitivity Note

-For travelers with mobility challenges, extensive pre-planning and communication with your lodging and tour companies are necessary.
+For travelers with mobility challenges, extensive pre-planning and communication at your place of stay and tour companies are necessary.
 Consider hiring a private driver for your entire trip to ensure accessible transportation.

 Accessibility in Tegucigalpa

-Accessibility infrastructure for travelers with disabilities is a developing area in Tegucigalpa.
+Accessibility infrastructure for travelers with disabilities is a developing zone in Tegucigalpa.

 Mobility Challenges